I-1-3-12.Referrals From the Office of the Inspector General Regarding Suspected Misconduct and Criminal Violations

-In the Office of Hearings Operations (OHO) and the Office of Analytics, Review, and Oversight (OARO), an OIG field office or the OIG Hotline refers personnel-related matters through the Executive Communications Staff (ECS) in the Office of the Deputy Commissioner.
-After advising the Deputy Commissioner of the referral, ECS evaluates the referral and determines which ODAR component has responsibility for initiating the investigation.
+In the Office of Hearings Operations (OHO) and the Office of Analytics, Review, and Oversight (OARO), an OIG field office or the OIG Hotline refers personnel-related matters through the appropriate office of the Deputy Commissioner (ODC).
+After advising the appropriate Deputy Commissioner of the referral, ODC staff evaluates the referral and determines which OHO or OARO component has responsibility for initiating the investigation.

 OHO and OARO give these investigations priority attention as the OIG Allegation Management and Fugitive Enforcement Division must generally be notified of the disposition of the issue within 90 days.

 Unless otherwise noted in the referral, OIG referrals are merely allegations and do not imply or establish any findings.
-It is ODAR's responsibility to promptly investigate the allegation, determine its validity, and pursue the appropriate course of action.
-As explained in this section, if ODAR uncovers a criminal violation during its investigation, it will send the matter directly to an OIG Office of Investigations Field Division (FD) and take no further action unless the FD notifies ODAR to continue the administrative investigation.
+It is OHO or OARO's responsibility to promptly investigate the allegation, determine its validity, and pursue the appropriate course of action.
+As explained in this section, if OHO or OARO uncovers a criminal violation during its investigation, it will send the matter directly to an OIG Office of Investigations Field Division (FD) and take no further action unless the FD notifies OHO or OARO to continue the administrative investigation.

 B. Hearing Level Referrals

 1. Receiving a Referral

-When a referral relates to a hearing office (HO) issue, ECS will send the referral to the Office of the Chief Administrative Law Judge (OCALJ) for tracking, monitoring, and further referral.
+When a referral relates to a hearing office (HO) issue, ODC staff will send the referral to the Office of the Chief Administrative Law Judge (OCALJ) for tracking, monitoring, and further referral.

 If the referral involves an allegation of administrative law judge (ALJ) bias, OCALJ will forward the referral to the Division of Quality Service (DQS) within the Office of Executive Operations and Human Resources.
 DQS will handle the referral using the procedures in Hearings, Appeals and Litigation Law (HALLEX) manual I-1-8.